Basic health insurance during your first 3 months in Canada

 - Maternity coverage

-- pre-existing conditions (special requirements apply)
+- Pre-existing conditions (special requirements apply)

 iMED coverage period